Continuation of 08.Turkey

 Picture 2: I love melons, perfect at 36°C in Bam (desert Lut)

-Mosque in Bam, I was allowed to visit them, but unfortunately no photos inside.
+Mosque in Bam, I was allowed to visit it, but unfortunately no photos allowed inside.
 Mohammed showed me everything inside

-Impressions of the desert city Bam, from here it is still 400 km to Pakistan/ Afghanistan
+Impressions of the desert city Bam, from here it is only 400 km to Pakistan/ Afghanistan

 this is Mohammed, who really inspired us.
-First he leaves everything standing and lying to show me the mosque and the citadel of Bam, then he takes us to a quiet bus parking where we could stand in the shade (35°C at the moment).
-The next morning he brought us breakfast, it was partout not possible to return the favor.
+First he stopped his work, to show the mosque to me and the citadel of Bam, then he takes us to a quiet bus parking where we could rest in the shade (35°C at the moment).
+The next morning he brought us breakfast

-Today we slept a little longer and last night we sat longer in front of the car for the first time and enjoyed the warmth that became bearable in the evening, a light wind did the rest.
+Today we slept a little longer and last night we sat for a long time in front of the car for the first time and enjoyed the warmth that became bearable in the evening, a pleasant wind did the rest.
 It was a wonderful evening.
 And since we also had time to think about the country more intensively, we would like to write something about it.

-When we decided to go to Turkey / Iran (we want to travel a little bit along the Silk Road), everyone said "are you crazy, you can't do that, it's dangerous, you'll be kidnapped" and and and and (these statements also came about Turkey, where we stayed 3.5 weeks).
-In both countries we were treated with courtesy, consideration, helpfulness, people who give, help and expect no return.
-Thomas tried again and again to give Bakschisch, or what to pay, it was so far always vehemently rejected, e.g. our heating was repaired, 3 people worked one day on it and we could and were not allowed to pay anything, with the filling of the gas bottle we had a problem, it was immediately telephoned, driven back and forth and not loosely left, until everything ran again, one we were invited so far each day to the meal, what we also so approx. 20 times since we have been on the road, noticed, we were invited for countless teas, it was never possible for us to pay for it somehow, we partly refuelled for free (good, it costs almost nothing here), when we asked for something, they always left everything standing and lying, took us there, drove us there, accompanied us, sometimes for several hours, showed us everything and expected no return.
-Also we never had to wait, as is usual in Germany.
+When we decided to go to Turkey / Iran (we want to follow a part of the Silk Road), everyone said "are you crazy, you can't do that, it's dangerous, you'll be kidnapped" and and and and (these statements we heard as well about Turkey, where we stayed 3.5 weeks).
+In both countries we were treated with courtesy, respect, thoughtfulness, helpfulness, people who gave, helped and expected no return.
+Thomas tried again and again to give Bakschisch, or wanted to pay, it was so far always vehemently rejected, e.g. our heating was repaired, 3 people worked one day on it and we were not allowed to pay anything.
+The refilling of the gas bottle was problem, it was immediately solved, the guide of the campground immediately phone, ask people to come, fill the bottle , or we were invited so far each day to the meal, what we also so approx. 20 times since we have been on the road, noticed, we were invited for countless teas, it was never possible for us to pay for it somehow, we partly refuelled for free in Iran, when we asked for something, they always stoppee their actual work, showed us the right way, or drove in front of us to show it, or took us to suüermarktes in their cars, accompanied us, sometimes for several hours, showed us everything and expected no return.
+We never had to wait, as is usual in Germany.

-Even in the tourist areas, where we always stay for a short time when we visit something, no begging, no rip-off, nothing like that.
+Even in the tourist areas, where we only stay for a short time when we visit something, no begging, no rip-off, nothing like that.
 Altogether we have been begged 3 times by very old people.
-Our only negative experience we had so far on this trip was the story with the Kurds and this demonstration, which had nothing to do with us, we just had to drive through, it wasn't for us.
-And the driving through was very unpleasant, because everything else was so nice before, we had to digest it first.
-We talk a lot about it and simply don't understand why we say from Europe we report so negatively about Turkey and Iran, why we gave such a negative impression.
+Our only negative experience we had so far on this trip was the story with the Kurds and this demonstration, which had nothing to do with us, we just had to drive through.
+But to relaize that situation was very unpleasant, because everything else was so nice before, we had to digest it first.
+We talk a lot about it and simply don't understand why in Europe it is reported so negatively about Turkey and Iran, why we have such a negative impression and attitude.
 Here it is neither dangerous, nor is one cheated in any way, rather the opposite.
-In European countries, e.g. Greece, Spain, Italy etc. one is rather ripped off, the people are not so helpful, the people are not as welcoming as here and I am not talking about Germany now.
-Those of us who visited Turkey and Iran and who really did spend a lot of time in these two countries feel much safer here than in our European area.
+In European countries, e.g. Greece, Spain, Italy etc. you get rather ripped off, the people are not so helpful, the people are not as welcoming as here and I am not talking about Germany now.
+Us who visited Turkey and Iran and who really did spend a lot of time in these two countries feel much safer here than in our European area.
 Of course we took great care not to express ourselves politically, but seriously, do you think that Chinese, Russian and American politics are so much better?
 Do you think that everything is always right in Germany?

 Every country has strengths and weaknesses.
 Of course we don't like some political things, but with all the hatred, with all the negativity, you forget the people who live here and who are really different.
-Turkey is a really beautiful, warm and cheap holiday country and Iran with the drawbacks that as a woman you are confronted with certain restrictions that are culturally determined, but you still feel very comfortable and safe here.
-If these two countries were not so far away from us, we would definitely prefer them to our "normal" holiday countries.
+Turkey is a really beautiful, warm and cheap holiday country and Iran with its drawbacks that as a woman you are confronted with certain restrictions that are culturally determined, but you still feel very comfortable and safe here.
+If these two countries wouldn´t be so far away from us, we would definitely prefer them to our "normal" holiday countries.

 Why is such a negative picture created when we have a public television for which we also pay a lot of money, which is actually there for opinions about the media should not be falsified.
-But in the German media it only matters if someone has been shot, happens in Germany and Europe every day, but nobody writes how obliging, how helpful everyone is here.
+But in the German media it only matters if someone has been shot, that happens in Germany and Europe every day, but nobody writes how obliging, how helpful everyone is here.
 It really annoys us that the media coverage in Germany always only refers to negative things and over a certain period of time, over years, completely distorts the perception.
-Even if we now have one or the other friend less, it was a real concern for us to express this here in such a way (why friend less?
+Even if we now may have lost someof our friend, it was a real concern for us to express this here in such a way (why friend less?
 Because we already had many discussions about Morocco and we had the same experience there.
-And after that we often encountered an unspeakable intolerance).
-One should take the trouble to get one's own impression by visiting a country and not to listen after saying an opinion in the head, because one can give so his mustard to something without having sound knowledge.
+And we often encountered an unspeakable intolerance).
+One should take the time to get your own impression by visiting a country and not to listen to prefabricated opinion in mind.

-Since many countries are politically different than the ones we grew up with, we have got used to put the country and the people who live there in the foreground, to express ourselves politically in no way or take a stand, but for us the people who are worth to be visited count.
+Since many countries are politically different than the ones we grew up with, we started to learn about the country and the people who live there and do not judge them because they have a certain political system.
+We just concentrate on the people character.
+We never express or judge our political opinion, but for us the people itselves count and worth who are worth to be visited.

-This not only corresponds to our opinion, but we have also read countless travel reports from other travellers in the same way, in which our opinion expressed here is reflected in theirs.
+This is ot only our opinion or attitude, but we have also read countless travel reports from other travellers reporting in the same way, h our opinion expressed here is reflected in theirs.

 Back to the travelogue:

-After we were in Kerman, Gondab-e Jabaliye (Gondab or Rock Dome, also known as Gabri Dome, is rectangular and consists of three floors, which are crowned by a flat, inside empty dome.
-It was perhaps a Zoroastrian building), we are now on our way to Yazd.
-Which is still 350km from here today.
+After we visited, Gondab-e Jabaliye (Gondab or Rock Dome, also known as Gabri Dome, in Kerman, which is rectangular and consists of three floors, which are crowned by a flat, inside empty dome, it was perhaps a Zoroastrian building, we are now on our way to Yazd.
+Which is still 350km from here.

 Desert impressions out of the car (Desert Lut)

-one of the countless sightseeings in Kerman, on our trip you can stop and take pictures all the time.
+one of the countless sightseeings in Kerman, on our trip we stopped and took pictures all the time.
 Iran really has a lot to offer.

 The Jablilla dome, also called the Gobain dome, is the only stone building in Kerman that was built during the Sassanid period and before Islam.
 This tourist attraction lights up and shines at night above the city.